xorgal/logger/README.md

 # Logger

-XLog is a simple and flexible, customizable logging utility for JavaScript applications.
+Logger is a simple and flexible, customizable logging utility for JavaScript applications.

 ## Features